 While it’s a common misconception that breastfeeding prevents you from getting pregnant again, many new moms end up with two babies close in age because they thought they were protected.
 The fact is, it’s possible to ovulate while breastfeeding, which means you can conceive if you’re sexually active during your fertile time.
-Here are some indications that you may be pregnant again as a breastfeeding mom.
+Here are some indications to tell if you are pregnant while breastfeeding

 Keep Track of Your Menstrual Cycles